gabyto19/Wikipedia/README.md

 ## **📊 Reporting**

 •	The framework generates allure-results after each test run.
-•	Reports can be found in the target/reports folder.
+•	Reports can be found in the target/reports folder.            # Wikipedia